aijony/anki-swedish-kelly/README.md

 This repository contains an Anki deck for Swedish vocabulary using the Kelly frequency list database.
 The deck is created using the Crowd Anki plugin.

+*WIP: This deck has not been reviewed by a human much less a fluent speaker*

 ## Installation

 To use this deck, you need to have the Crowd Anki plugin installed.
 Please follow the instructions in the [Crowd Anki plugin readme](https://github.com/Stvad/CrowdAnki) to install it.